Attorney Employment Opportunities

 - Retirement Plan with employer contribution after 90 days of service

-Summary: The Associate General Counsel, under the oversight of the General Counsel for AVCP, and working independently or in a team setting, provides direct legal representation and assistance to Tribal governments of the AVCP member villages on village initiatives, and in administrative proceedings and court cases.
-Additionally, the Associate General Counsel is the first point of contact for employment and contract agreements for AVCP
+Summary: The Associate General Counsel, under the oversight of the General Counsel for AVCP, and working independently or in a team setting, provides direct legal representation and assistance to AVCP Officers, executives, and personnel, and advises AVCP’s member village tribes in tribal matters.
+The Associate General Counsel is the first point of contact for employment and contract agreements for AVCP